Find your future here

 - Students who attend an on campus visit will receive a fee waiver!
 We also accept the NACAC or College Board Fee Waivers as well as Fee Waiver requests made by your school counselor.

-Submit official transcripts from your high school and for any college work you may have completed while you were in high school.
+Request from your school counselor to have your official high school transcript submitted to the university and for any college course work you may have completed while you were in high school.

 - If you earned a General Equivalency Diploma (GED), request that an official copy of your diploma and test scores be sent to Rider University’s Office of Admissions.

-- If during your high school career you were enrolled in an educational setting outside of the US, you will need to submit an official copy of the transcript from that school to be evaluated.
-This is even if the grades were already added to your US high school transcript.
+- If during your high school career you were enrolled in an educational setting outside of the US, you will need to submit an official copy of the transcript from that school to be evaluated, even if the grades were already added to your US high school transcript.

 - International students should follow the special instructions for high school transcripts.